This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

 Which is to say, you know, he was the age I am now.
-So remembering this NOW … I have a different perspective.
-Different from when I was snide, young dude.
+So … remembering this NOW … I have a different perspective.
+Different from when I was a snide, young dude.

-Those harsh, clinical fluorescents seemed extra bright somehow in the middle of the night.
+Those harsh fluorescents burning in there seemed extra bright somehow in the middle of the night.

 I had seen him, the guy on the floor, earlier at Billy’s Topless a few blocks away.
 He was at the bar talking to one of the dancers and looking very desperate.